intel-iot-devkit/iot-devkit-samples/bluemix-flame-detect/README.md

 ## Introduction
-This sample demonstrates using IBM® Bluemix™ to store information gathered be a sensor in a clould service.
+This sample demonstrates using IBM® Bluemix™ to stream information gathered by a connected sensor to a cloud service.

 ## Hardware requirements